 Course overviewComputing National Foundation / Extended Diploma Level 3 City of Bristol College

-Many of our students go on to university to complete different degree courses, such as Games Development, Software Engineering, Computer Science and Network Security.
+Many of our students go on to university to complete degree courses, such as Game Development, Software Engineering, Computer Science and Network Security.

 Who is this course for?

 This course is for anyone aged 16 to 18 school leavers or 19+ adults returning to education.
 If you have an interest in studying Computing and IT, and wish to pursue a career in this industry then this is the right course for you.
 You will experience more than you will have covered at school and it will help prepare you for working or studying further in this are

 By studying on this course, you will also learn to work as part of a team and to feel confident about your ability to work in the Information and Communications Technology (ICT) industry.

 What you'll learn